 Ryan is a Stanford Law School Center for Internet and Society fellow.
 He has over 12 years of experience representing foreign and domestic technology, media, and design clients.
 His intellectual property, litigation, and transactional expertise has helped clients create, protect, and market their creations, solve complex litigation issues, and negotiate tighter agreements.
-Prior to starting this practice in 2006, he was an antitrust litigator with Milberg LLP in New York City, among others.
+Prior to starting this practice in 2006, he was an antitrust and securities litigator with Milberg LLP in New York City, among others.

 Representative clients include: Chinese hardware manufacturer LegendSky Tech Company LTD; New York based Gelo Factory, L.L.C., a web development agency whose clients include Nike and New York Magazine; InstaBrand Labs, digital marketing agency; actor, writer, producer Mr. Edward Burns, who starred in Saving Private Ryan; Northern Lights Post, a New York baed post-production company who produced of the award-winning film, Hello Lonesome; Mr. Ramble Jon Krohn (“RJD2“), composer of the theme music to AMC’s Mad Men; Ms. Chrisette Michele Payne (p/k/a “Chrisette Michele“), a Grammy award winning Def Jam recording artist; Mr. Richard Chai, a Council of Fashion Designers of America® (“CFDA”) member who won the 2005 Ecco Domani award; and Apiece Apart, a newly minted women’s wear company.